Why Trading Account, Profit And Loss Statement, And Balance Sheet Are Important In Business

 What Are Financial Statements?

-They help answer important questions like:
+Financial statements help answer important business questions such as:

 • Is the business making profit?